shoelace211/BarrenLandAnalysis/ReadMe.md

 A sample input would be {"0 292 399 307"}, with the output being 116800 116800.

 This project uses the Java programming language and two classes to implement the barren land analysis program.
 The methods used for calculating the amount of fertile land in square meters are contained in the Land class.
-A main class is used to run these methods.
+As land is passed over, its value is changed from 0 to show that this section has been visited.
+The count for the amount of fertile land is then incremented and this process continues until all available land has been passed over.
+A main class is used to run these methods, with the output being printed to a file.
 The user can create an object containing the coordinates for barren land or this input can be read in from a file.
 Input using an object would use this notation: {"0 292 399 307"}, while file input notation would be: 0 292 399 307.
 JUnit testing is used to test the main method of calculating the number of square meters of fertile land.
-These tests include cases such as an empty set, multiple sets of barren coordinates, and cases that would result in a failure of the program.
+These tests include cases such as an empty set, multiple sets of barren coordinates, and a case that would result in a failure of the program.

+This project can be cloned from its public repository and run using the IntelliJ IDE.